jessepav/lacygoill-wiki-backup/vim/ex.md

     $ echo not_a_cmd | nvim - -es   +'set vbs=1' 2>&1 | grep 'E[0-9]'
     E492: Not an editor command: not_a_cmd~

+#### in Vim without using `-e`/`-E`?

+Vim errors out:

+    $ echo foo | vim
+    Vim: Warning: Input is not from a terminal~
+    Vim: Error reading input, exiting...~
+    Vim: preserving files...~
+    Vim: Finished.~

+Rationale: Vim thinks  that you  made an  error, because it's  rarely used  in a shell pipeline.

+OTOH, if you pass `-` to Vim, the command succeeds.
+Rationale: you've proved  that you know that  Vim is used in a  pipeline, so you probably know what you're doing.

+#### in Vim with `-e`/`-E`?

+Vim assumes `-` at the end of the command-line:

+    # quits automatically (because stdin is read as Ex commands)
+    $ echo 1t1 | vim   -e
+    $ echo 1t1 | vim   -e -

+    # populates buffer with '1t1', and starts in Ex mode
+    $ echo 1t1 | vim - -e

+##
+### When can I omit it?
+(2)

+When you're using Neovim:

+    $ echo text    | nvim
+    $ echo '1t1|x' | nvim -es /tmp/file

+Or when you start Vim in Ex mode with  `-e` (or `-E`), and you want the stdin to be read as an Ex command:

+    $ echo '%s/X/l/|%p' | vim -es <(echo "helXo\nworXd")
+    hello~
+    world~

+It's probably assumed at the end of the command-line.
+But in practice, it's better to use it explicitly to improve readibility.

+##
+### The next shell command exits with the code 1.
+How to fix it?

+    $ echo text | vim -es +'%p|qa!'

+↣

+    $ echo text | vim --not-a-term - -es +'%p' +'qa!'
+                                   ^
+`--not-a-term` is only necessary to remove this message from the output:

+    Vim: Reading from stdin...
+↢

+#### Explain why the first command fails, while the second works.

+Without `-`, Vim processes  the stdin as if it had been specified  at the end of the shell command-line:

+    $ echo text | vim -es +'%p|qa!' -
+                                    ^

+As a result, its contents is processed as an Ex command, not as text.
+So, the Vim buffer is empty, and `%p` fails to print anything.

+By specifying `-` *before* `-es`, we make Vim process the stdin as a literal text.

+#### Explain why the shell command exits with the code 1.

+That's not because `:text` is not a  valid Ex command; that's because the buffer is empty, and `:p` fails to print anything.

+`+'%p|qa!'`  is before  `echo  text`,  so here  `qa!`  is  processed before  the "command" `text`, and `:text` is not run.

 ##
 ## When do I need `qa!`?